 In this case, repeat the original scenario according to which you opened 6 transactions.
 Long positions will be open again at the levels of 1.4940, 1.4920, and 1.4900.
 After their opening, again you have to decide when to take the profit or loss for these positions.

 Taking into account all the pros and cons, in most cases I prefer the strategy according to which each next transaction is completed at the opening price of the previous one.
 In other words, I choose a less profitable but less risky way.
 I understand that this part of the lesson can be quite difficult for a beginner to understand.
-It is very important for me to know your opinion, how clear everything that I wrote was, so I am really looking forward to your comments at the end of the lesson.
+I need to know your opinion, how clear everything that I wrote was, so I am looking forward to your comments at the end of the lesson.
 I read all the comments on the articles attentively, and make a point to expand on the aspects that were not clear enough to someone.

 LOCKING OF THE POSITIONS ON FOREX AND LEAVING THE LOCK